Wiles's proof of Fermat's Last Theorem: Overviews available in the literature

-Wiles's paper is over 100 pages long and often uses the specialised symbols and notations of group theory, algebraic geometry, commutative algebra, and Galois theory.
+Wiles's paper is more than 100 pages long and often uses the specialised symbols and notations of group theory, algebraic geometry, commutative algebra, and Galois theory.
 The mathematicians who helped to lay the groundwork for Wiles often created new specialised concepts and technical jargon.

 Among the introductory presentations are an email which Ribet sent in 1993; Hesselink's quick review of top-level issues, which gives just the elementary algebra and avoids abstract algebra; or Daney's web page, which provides a set of his own notes and lists the current books available on the subject.
 Weston attempts to provide a handy map of some of the relationships between the subjects.
 F. Q. Gouvêa's 1994 article "A Marvelous Proof", which reviews some of the required topics, won a Lester R. Ford award from the Mathematical Association of America.
 Faltings' 5-page technical bulletin on the matter is a quick and technical review of the proof for the non-specialist.
 For those in search of a commercially available book to guide them, he recommended that those familiar with abstract algebra read Hellegouarch, then read the Cornell book, which is claimed to be accessible to "a graduate student in number theory".
 The Cornell book does not cover the entirety of the Wiles proof.